 Most medications are safe to continue for the procedure.
 You should discuss this with your doctor prior to the examination, especially if you are taking any blood thinners, warfarin, aspirin or diabetes medication.

-A local anesthetic spray is administered to numb your throat after which, you may be given light sedation to make you more comfortable
+A local anaesthetic spray is administered to numb your throat after which, you may be given light sedation to make you more comfortable.

-The doctor will slowly advance a gastroscope though your mouth and down into your stomach.
+The doctor will slowly advance a gastroscope through your mouth and down into your stomach.
 The examination is completed in about 10 minutes.

 You may experience mild bloating or belching as air is inflated to distend the stomach.
 The procedure is well tolerated, pain free and does not affect your breathing.

-Gastroscopy is a very safe procedure.
-Complications are rare, but can occur.
+In a general sense, gastroscopy is a very safe procedure.
+Medical complications are rare, but can occur.
 These include bleeding from a biopsy site, perforation or aspiration of stomach contents.
 Aspiration risk is minimized by fasting.
 Some patients might have reactions to the sedation.

 It is important to contact your doctor if you experience symptoms of severe chest/abdominal pain, fever or bleeding